4 Smart Things to Do on Your Summer Break From College

 • Sewing and ironing: These may sound like random skills, but if you’ve ever had a seriously wrinkled shirt or a button pop off at an inopportune moment, you’ll know they come in handy.
 The other great news?
 Neither one takes that long to get the hang of.

 • Car maintenance: For basics, take your car to the mechanic for an oil change, tire rotation, or inspection.
 Just like calling the doctor for your own appointment, scheduling and taking care of your own car maintenance is an important life skill.
-You can even advance your skills by learning how to do basic car maintenance yourself, like changing your oil, putting air to your tires, and changing a spare tire.
+You can even advance your skills by learning how to do basic car maintenance yourself, like changing your oil, putting air in your tires, and changing a spare tire.
 (A quick note of caution: If you learn how to jump-start a car, be very careful as it can have extreme consequences if you mess up.)

 Related: 10 Ways to Prepare Now for a Great Life After College